sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 prompts      |      |
 -------------|------
-description  | Attributes for soliciting user-provided variables to use in `resource_patches`.
+description  | Attributes for soliciting user-provided variable values to use in `resource_patches`.
 Read [Prompts attributes][10] for more information. required     | true type         | Map of key-value pairs example      | {{< code yml >}}